Nightlifers

 J.R.R.
 Tolkien – author

-Linus Torvalds – software creator
+Linus Torvalds – engineer

-Henri de Toulouse-Lautrec – artist
+Toulouse-Lautrec – artist

 John Travolta – actor